 - 1 Tight End (TE)

-- For this position, you can select any players from the RB, WR and TE category that you have not yet selected.
+- 1 Flex - for this position, you can select any players from the RB, WR and TE category that you have not yet selected.

 - 1 Defense / Special Teams (DST)